AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/display-skip-logic-form-designer.md

 ## Considerations for using display logic and skip logic

 * To add display logic on a custom field, widget, or section break, at least one multiple choice field (radio buttons, dropdown, or check boxes) must be positioned prior to it on the form.
-For information about custom fields and widgets in custom forms, see [Design a form with the form designer](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).
+For information about custom fields and widgets in custom forms, see [Create a custom form](/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/form-designer/design-a-form/design-a-form.md).
 * You cannot add skip logic to a widget or section break.
 You can add it only to a multiple choice field (radio buttons, dropdown, or check boxes).
 * You can add both display logic and skip logic to a custom field if all of the following is true about the custom field: